videlais/Unofficial-Ink-Cookbook/Chapter4/index.md

   - [Glue](#glue)
   - [Try It](#try-it)

-**Summary:** In this chapter, you will learn about Choices and their different types in Ink.
+**Summary:** In this chapter, you will learn about choices, diverts, and their different patterns in Ink.

 ---